Hi, how can we help you today?

 1. Overview of the Kling Video Models

-Kling AI is a suite of advanced text‑to‑video and image‑to‑video models developed by Kuaishou Technology.
-Since its introduction, the Kling family has evolved through multiple versions (1.0, 1.5, 1.6, 2.0 and 2.1).
-Kling has become a leading player among generative video systems thanks to its strengths in character animation, motion consistency and its ability to generate high‑quality clips from both text prompts and image inputs.
+Kling AI is a suite of advanced text-to-video and image-to-video models developed by Kuaishou Technology.
+Since its introduction, the Kling family has evolved through multiple versions (1.0, 1.5, 1.6, 2.0, 2.1, 2.5, 2.6, O1, and now V3).
+Kling has become one of the leading systems in generative video thanks to its strengths in character animation, motion consistency, camera realism, and its ability to generate high-quality clips from both text prompts and image inputs.

 Scenario currently makes the following Kling models available: